 As a web developer, one of the most important things to consider is the security of your website.
 Two of the most common types of attacks that you should be aware of are cross-site scripting (XSS) and cross-site request forgery (CSRF).

 In this article, I will explain the differences between these two types of attacks and how to prevent them.

 Cross-site scripting, or XSS, is a type of security vulnerability that allows attackers to inject malicious code into a website.
 This can be done by exploiting a vulnerability in the website’s code or tricking a user into visiting a malicious website.

 How to prevent XSS attacks?

 You can also use a Content Security Policy (CSP) to prevent XSS attacks.
-A CSP is a security feature that allows you to specify which types of content are allowed to be loaded on your website.
+A CSP is a security feature that allows you to specify which types of content can be loaded on your website.
 This can help to prevent malicious code from being executed on your website.